 What child doesn’t like toys?
 And what parent or grandparent doesn’t enjoy buying a fun new toy for their young loved ones, particularly around the holidays?

-But some toys that look really fun can pose a serious risk of eye injury — including serious injuries that can result in permanent vision loss.
+But some toys can pose a serious risk of eye injury — including serious injuries that can result in permanent vision loss.

 Toys cause thousands of eye injuries every year

 45% of these were “head and face” injuries, which include trauma to the eyes and area around the eyes.
-The same injuries represented more than 36% of total injuries to children under age 4.
+Children age 4 and under accounted for 36 percent of all toy-related injuries.

 Aerosol string that hits the eye can cause a painful irritation of the eye called chemical pink eye.